nginxinc/nginxaas-for-azure-snippets/terraform/configurations/native-oidc/README.md

 - Configure SSL/TLS Certificates.
 - Configure the IdP.
 This example configuration is using the [Microsoft Entra ID](https://docs.nginx.com/nginx/deployment-guides/single-sign-on/entra-id/).
 For more information,    please look at [different OIDC Provider Servers and Services](https://docs.nginx.com/nginx/deployment-guides/single-sign-on/).
-- Please provide the issuer_url, client_id, client_secret values using the terraform.tfvars as shown in terraform.tfvars.example .
+- Use the values for issuer_url, client_id, client_secret you obtained from your IdP configuration.

 ## Notes